ska-telescope/developer.skatelescope.org/src/tools/ci-cd/continuous-integration.rst

 Currently we have two clusters, both with the same capabilities (Gitlab integration, Binderhub, etc):

 * **techops** - Main cluster used by the whole project for CI/CD.
 It has limited support for GPUs, being mainly used to build artefacts that require GPUs
-* **dp/sdhp** - Cluster used by the DP ART that provides more GPUs to run actual workloads
+* **dp** - Cluster used by the DP ART that provides more GPUs to run actual workloads

 STFC Techops
 ============